Home Business Management Licenses & Government Registrations How to recoup GST paid on under-construction property if transaction is cancelled

 GST refund for property cancellation deals

-Due to the fact that they have already rendered the service, the builder is not required to reimburse your GST.
+Because they have already rendered the service, the builder is not required to reimburse your GST.
 If a property sale is cancelled, the builder is the only party responsible for determining whether the GST is repaid.

-Granting third party access to property rights
+Granting third-party access to property rights

 Are these capital gains taxable?
-If you hold them for at least three years, they are indeed taxable as longterm.
+If you hold them for at least three years, they are indeed taxable as long-term.
 Profits are otherwise subject to taxation as short-term capital gains.

 The bottom line: Who cancelled the property deal?